mathemage/FUP-programming-exam/Exam2/1_red_black_paths/README.md

 A red-black tree:

 ![Red-Black Tree](rbt.svg)
-is a variant of *self-balancing binary search tree*, e.g. used as the underlying data structure for `map` and `set` in the C++ Standard Template Library.
+is a variant of *self-balancing binary search trees*, e.g. used as the underlying data structure for `map` and `set` in the C++ Standard Template Library.

 For the simplicity of the exam, let's restrict only on red-black paths for now.